coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 The code should strive to be DRY (don't repeat yourself), clear, and obviously correct.
 Some technical debt is inevitable, just don't bankrupt us with it.
 Improved refactorizations are welcome.

-The web application is written in Ruby on Rails.
-Please generally follow the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) when writing code, e.g., use 2-space indents in Ruby and the complementary [community Rails style guide](https://github.com/bbatsov/rails-style-guide).
+The web application is primarily written in Ruby on Rails.
+Please generally follow the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) and the complementary [community Rails style guide](https://github.com/bbatsov/rails-style-guide).
+For example, use two-space indents in Ruby.
 We don't follow them slavishly, but we do generally try to follow them.

 In the Ruby and Rails code, generally prefer symbols over strings when they do not potentially come from the user.
 Symbols are typically faster, with no loss of readability.